Call for Contributions

 • AFI - 49 The AFI value 49 is what IS-IS uses for private addressing.

-• Area identifier: 0001 IS-IS area number (numberical area 1)
+• Area identifier: 0001 IS-IS area number (numerical area 1)

-• System identifier: 1921.6800.1002 - for system idetifiers we recommend to use IP address or MAC address of the router itself.
+• System identifier: 1921.6800.1002 - for system identifiers we recommend to use IP address or MAC address of the router itself.
 The way to construct this is to keep all of the zeroes of the router IP address, and then change the periods from being every three numbers to every four numbers.
 The address that is listed here is 192.168.1.2, which if expanded will turn into 192.168.001.002.
 Then all one has to do is move the dots to have four numbers instead of three.
 This gives us 1921.6800.1002.

 • NET selector: 00 Must always be 00.
 This setting indicates “this system” or “local system.”